anoma/juvix-docs/docs/howto/compilation.md

 ## Juvix Projects

-A Juvix project is a collection of Juvix modules in one main directory containing a `juvix.yaml` metadata file.
+A Juvix project is a collection of Juvix modules in one main directory containing a `Package.juvix` metadata file.
 Each module's name must match its file path, relative to the project's root directory.
 For instance, if the file is `root/Data/List.juvix`, the module should be called `Data.List`.